 Have your Singaporean roots influenced your work?
 If so, how?

 Yes, to a certain extent.
 Singapore is a melting pot of different cultures which sometimes clash.
-For example, there are times when the strong eastern values taught to us from a young age by our family can collide with western influence and cultures brought in due to globalisation and colonialism.
-In a way, it influences the way I view things around me as I often see multiple facets to every situation, especially in relation to social and urban issues where there are grey zones and different perspectives, especially from people who might not agree with each other.
-Making sense of complexity and nuance is a very important part of my practice.
+For example, there are times when the strong Eastern values taught to us from a young age by our family can collide with Western influence and cultures brought in due to globalisation and colonialism.
+In a way, it influences how I view things around me as I often see multiple facets to every situation, especially in relation to social and urban issues where there are grey zones and different perspectives, especially from people who might not agree with each other.
+Making sense of complexity and nuance is an important part of my practice.

 Initially, you were trained as an architect.
 How did you make the transition from architect to becoming an artist and designer?

-It was a natural transition, and I don’t really see a big difference in the way I think as an architect, an artist or a designer.
-In fact, I would like to think that what I’m doing now still contributes to the discipline of architecture in terms of understanding the way people interact with the built environment.
+It was a natural transition, and I don’t see a big difference in how I think as an architect, an artist or a designer.
+In fact, I would like to think that what I’m doing now still contributes to the discipline of architecture in terms of understanding how people interact with the built environment.

 You design, fabricate and create the software for your work, ranging from wearable technology to interactive installations.
 How did you become interested in these mediums?

-I got interested in those mediums when I was studying interactive architecture at Bartlett UCL, where I started experimenting with different mediums.
+I got interested in those mediums while studying interactive architecture at Bartlett UCL, where I started experimenting with different mediums.
 It was very helpful knowing that there’s a huge community online (such as Arduino and StackOverflow) who are offering tech support to each other.

 Your most recent project, Low Carbon Chinatown, is focused on the data science of climate change, Chinese heritage, and food culture.
 What was the intellectual process behind its development?